2018-2020 Capacity building/SGBV

-AIDOS (leading proponent), Women’s Rights Foundation (WRF, Malta), Federacion de Planification Familiar Estatal (FPFE, Spain).
+AIDOS (coordinator), Women’s Rights Foundation (WRF, Malta), Federacion de Planification Familiar Estatal (FPFE, Spain).

-The project intends to form a multidisciplinary team of experts capable of taking care of migrants survivors of SGBV.
+The project aims at establishing a multidisciplinary team of experts able to provide appropriate and effective care to migrants survivors of SGBV.

-The following will be involved: 40 operators experts in migration, female genital mutilation and SGBV; 190 operators from reception centers experts in the same sectors; 3.000 migrants who are aware about SGBV, their rights and available support services; 1.500 sensitized people in host communities and migrant communities; 50 representatives of local/national authorities and of civil society that will spread awareness about the SGBV problem.
+The activities will involve: 40 professionals trained as trainers on migration, female genital mutilation (FGM) and SGBV; 150 reception systems’ operators trained in the same sectors; 3.000 PiM empowered on SGBV rights and accessing SGBV available services; 1.500 from host and migrant communities sensitized; 50 representatives of local/national authorities and of civil society cooperate to address SGBV.